-Will Brink explains how consuming the right foods at the right time can have positive effects on body composition.
+Will Brink explains how consuming the right foods at the right time can positively affect body composition.

 Most people are aware that nutrient timing is as important as nutrient composition.
 In other words, it is not just what you eat, but when you eat it that gives optimal results.
 As the man says, "Timing is everything."
-Consuming the right foods at the right time can have positive effects on body composition, which can mean more muscle and less body fat.
+Consuming the right foods at the right time can positively affect body composition, which can mean more muscle and less body fat.

-Health-conscious people are told to avoid simple carbohydrates, and for good reasons.
-It is not true all the time and in every situation, however.
+Health-conscious people are told to avoid simple carbohydrates and for good reasons.
+However, it is not true all the time and in every situation.
 Following a heavy workout, there is a metabolic "window" - so to speak - where the body preferentially shuttles glucose into the liver and muscles to replace lost glycogen via both insulin-dependent and non-insulin-dependent transport mechanisms.
 Translated, this means your body will shuttle carbs and protein into the tissues you want (muscle) instead of storing them as fat after a workout.

-A number of studies have found that a post-workout drink containing simple, high-GI carbs and protein increases protein synthesis dramatically.
-The two work synergistically to create an anabolic environment that is superior to either nutrient alone.
-In addition, some recent work suggests that a pre-workout drink may be superior to a post-workout drink, and consuming both may be best of all!
+Several studies have found that a post-workout drink containing simple, high-GI carbs and protein increases protein synthesis dramatically.
+The two work synergistically to create an anabolic environment superior to either nutrient alone.
+Also, some recent work suggests that a pre-workout drink may be superior to a post-workout drink, and consuming both may be best of all!

-Research looking at the issue has gotten a great deal of attention in the sports nutrition world.
-One particularly interesting study, "Timing of amino acid-carbohydrate ingestion alters anabolic response of muscle to resistance exercise."
-(Tipton et al. 2001), compared the anabolic responses to a carbohydrate and amino acid supplement taken either before or after resistance exercise.
-It is counterintuitive to think taking in these nutrients before the workout is superior to post-workout, but according to this small study:
+Research looking at the issue has much attention in the sports nutrition world.
+One fascinating study, "Timing of amino acid-carbohydrate ingestion alters the anabolic response of muscle to resistance exercise."
+(Tipton et al. 2001), compared the anabolic responses to carbohydrate and amino acid supplements taken either before or after resistance exercise.
+It is counterintuitive to think to taking in these nutrients before the workout is superior to post-workout, but according to this small study:

 Since this study was published, several researchers have proposed that providing amino acids/protein and carbs both before and after a resistance workout represents the best of both worlds.
-Ivy & Portman (2004) present compelling evidence that the right mixture of nutrients, taken at key points in the muscle growth cycle, will optimize improvements in muscle growth, strength, and power, as well as enhance recovery from exercise.
-Overall, there is a solid body of scientific evidence to support using a blend of fast-acting carbs and amino acids/protein for both pre-and post-workout nutrition.
+Ivy & Portman (2004) present compelling evidence that the right mixture of nutrients, taken at critical points in the muscle growth cycle, will optimize improvements in muscle growth, strength, and power, as well as enhance recovery from exercise.
+Overall, there is a substantial body of scientific evidence to support using a blend of fast-acting carbs and amino acids/protein for both pre-and post-workout nutrition.

-The place to discover cutting edge research on a topic is to attend conferences where researchers present their most recent findings.
+The place to discover cutting-edge research on a topic is to attend conferences where researchers present their most recent findings.
 This is a much faster way of getting current info than reading scientific journals, as it can take many months (even years!) to publish the work researchers submit for review and publication.
 Each year, I attend various scientific conferences that apply to my interests, research, and business.
-This year I attended the International Society of Sports Nutrition (ISSN) conference in Las Vegas.
+I attended the International Society of Sports Nutrition (ISSN) conference in Las Vegas this year.

-A session on the role of nutrition in exercise and recovery was particularly interesting.
-One standout study, "Effects of protein and carbohydrate on anabolic responses to resistance training" looked at the effects of carbs, creatine, and whey - taken alone and in different combinations - on LBM and/or strength.
+A session on the role of nutrition in exercise and recovery was exciting.
+One standout study, "Effects of protein and carbohydrate on anabolic responses to resistance training", looked at the effects of carbs, creatine, and whey - taken alone and in different combinations - on LBM or strength.
 The conclusion was that the combination of all three (whey, carbs, and creatine) was the most effective and that there appeared to be a true synergism between these nutrients.

-To make it extra simple, I use a pre-made carb drinks (e.g., TwinLab Ultra Fuel, etc.) and add the whey and creatine to that and mix it up.
+To make it extra simple, I use a pre-made carb drink (e.g. TwinLab Ultra Fuel, etc.) and add the whey and creatine to that and mix it up.
 You can "roll your own" of course by buying various carb powders in bulk.
-I just like the convenience of the pre-made carb mixtures myself.
+I like the convenience of the pre-made carb mixtures myself.

 As you can see, I do not use a complicated formula for the amounts of protein, carbs, and creatine to take pre-and post-workout.
 Why?
-Because - while focusing on such minutiae would make me look smart - it probably will not have any effects on you.
+Because - while focusing on such minutiae would make me look smart - it probably will not affect you.
 Following the K.I.S.S. ("Keep It Simple, Stupid") system works best here.
-The above formula is more then sufficient to supply the nutrients required to take advantage of the metabolic window.
+The above formula is more than sufficient to supply the nutrients required to take advantage of the metabolic window.
 Some people take it a step further by dividing the formula into three parts, to be consumed before, during and after the workout, but I do not see the need for that either.
 I doubt there are any real benefits to it, but more research is needed there.

 This is not a miracle mixture, of course.
-If your training and/or nutrition over the rest of the day are not up to snuff, this pre-and post-workout drink will not make up for those shortcomings.
-In conjunction with a good training program and diet however, combining pre-and post-workout nutrition will clearly add to your success.
-And remember, It is not rocket science, so do not make it any more complicated then it needs to be.
+If your training and nutrition over the rest of the day are not up to snuff, this pre-and post-workout drink will not make up for those shortcomings.
+In conjunction with a good training program and diet, combining pre-and post-workout nutrition will add to your success.
+And remember, it is not rocket science, so do not make it any more complicated than it needs to be.

 About the Author

-Will Brink has over 15 years experience as a respected author, columnist and consultant, to the supplement, fitness, bodybuilding, and weight loss industry and has been extensively published.
-Will graduated from Harvard University with a concentration in the natural sciences, and is a consultant to major supplement, dairy, and pharmaceutical companies.
+Will Brink has over 15 years of experience as a respected author, columnist, and consultant, in the supplement, fitness, bodybuilding, and weight loss industry and has been extensively published.
+Will graduated from Harvard University with a concentration in the natural sciences and is a consultant to major supplement, dairy, and pharmaceutical companies.